indeliblelabs/indelible.github.io/pages/create-a-collection/index.md

 ### Charity

 Under the "Allow List" settings, find the "Recipients" button.
-Then click “New +” next to the “Allow List” title in the section’s top right corner (See Figure x)
+Then click “New +” next to the “Allow List” title in the section’s top right corner.

 This feature is powered by [The Giving Block](https://thegivingblock.com/)

 Easily allocate a portion or all of your earnings to charity within the recipient settings.
 To do this:
 1. Click "Add Charity" next to the “Recipients” title in the section’s top right corner (See Figure 8).
 2. Search amongst 1674 organizations for your preferred organization
-3. Select "Add", and specify the percentage you wish to donate.
+3. Select "Add" and specify the percentage you wish to donate.

 ![Figure8.webp](./assets/Figure8.webp)
 <p style="color: #706e6e; font-size: 14px"> <i><strong>Figure 8</strong> </i>Demonstrates where to locate the "Add Charity" button.</p>